curv3d/curv/docs/language/Language.md

-# The TeaCAD Core Language
+# The Curv Core Language

-This describes the core of the TeaCAD language, absent geometric shapes and geometric operations.
+This describes the core of the Curv language, absent geometric shapes and geometric operations.

+## Types
-The TeaCAD Core is a dynamically typed, pure functional language with 7 kinds of values: null, boolean, number, string, list, object, function.
+The Curv core language is a dynamically typed, pure functional language with 8 types of values.
+There are 6 data types, which correspond to the JSON data types: null, boolean, number, string, list, record.
+There are 2 code types, which contain compiled code: function and module.
+Everything is a first class value.

-There is no explicit concept of "type" or "user defined data type".
+There are no type names or user defined data types.
+The closest we get to a type name are predicate functions which test a value and return true or false, depending on whether they belong to a particular "type".

 ## Error Handling
 What happens when a function is unable to compute a result (eg, because it is passed bad arguments)?
-In TeaCAD, there are two cases:
+In Curv, there are two cases:
 * Abort, by printing an error message and terminating the program.
 * Return `null`, which is a unique value indicating failure or the absence of a result.

-TeaCAD functions are very strict about detecting bad arguments and either aborting, or returning `null`.
+Curv functions are very strict about detecting bad arguments and either aborting, or returning `null`.
 The default behaviour, absent a good reason to return `null`, is to abort.